Biophysical Sciences Institute Senior Fellowships

 Durham Biophysical Sciences Institute 1+1 Fellowships

-The Durham Biophysical Sciences Institute 1+1 Fellowship Scheme is designed to attract lively, inventive and influential figures in biophysics research, to provide them with an environment in Durham that will challenge their thinking and ours and to develop new and sustainable collaborations.
+The Durham Biophysical Sciences Institute 1+1 Fellowship Scheme is designed to attract lively, inventive and influential figures in biophysical sciences research, to provide them with an environment in Durham that will challenge their thinking and ours and to develop new and sustainable collaborations.

 These innovative Fellowships are aimed at Senior Academics who are unable to take a traditional length Fellowship (of six weeks to 6 months), but who are eager to engage with the Durham University academic community.
 Typically the 1+1 Fellowships will take place over the summer months.